filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-collaborator-services.md

 ### Writing end-to-end tests

 In the first test, we'll test a successful order creation when the customer's credit check passes.

 Before testing the order management application, we need to configure the `POST /check-check` API in WireMock.
-To easily configure WireMock, we'll use Python WireMock SDK.
+To easily configure WireMock, we'll use [Python WireMock SDK](https://github.com/wiremock/python-wiremock).
 Install it from extras with `pip install tomodachi-testcontainers[wiremock]` or `pip install wiremock`.
+The [`wiremock_container`][tomodachi_testcontainers.pytest.wiremock_container]
-The `wiremock_container` fixture automatically configures the SDK to communicate with the WireMock server if the [WireMock extra is installed](../installation.md).
+fixture automatically configures the SDK to communicate with the WireMock server if the [WireMock extra is installed](../installation.md).

 The mock setup code configures WireMock to return JSON body `{"status": "CREDIT_CHECK_PASSED"}` when it receives a `POST` request to the endpoint `/credit-check`, and the request body is `{"customer_id": "123456"}`.
 After sending the `POST /order` request to the order service, we receive a successful response indicating that the order has been created.
-The order services successfully called WireMock, which returned the fake credit check service's response!
+The order service successfully called WireMock, which returned the fake credit check service's response!

 ```py title="tests/test_app.py" hl_lines="11 16 21"
 --8<--